 All of this while the spill's going on, while saying he's on top of things and is directing all the efforts.

-And I the only reason I'm bringing this up is because all these other people are telling us that he does.
+And the only reason I'm bringing this up is because all these other people are telling us that he does.

-I don't think it's uh it it it's it's obvious if they're having to tell a sequel.
+I don't think it's obvious if they're having to tell us, oh, I think it's clear the president cares.

 Why say that?